AdityaTheDev/AdiHelps/README.md

 I've created a safety app and named it as AdiHelps.
 I want to make this world a better place for living.
 I really want to do something to empower this society so I've taken a small step.
 Using this app we can reduce rapes, murder, eve teasing and other crimes.

 # How my app works?
 When you open my app, there will be a single screen.
 When you hold that screen, it will show you an another screen where you have to set your guardians number.
 Your guardians number will be saved in database.
-After setting guardians number, whenever you open my app and just touch the screen or speak(help, help me, Mujhe bachao), it will directly message your guardian the following details.
+After setting guardians number, whenever you open either touch the screen or say(help, help me, Mujhe bachao), it recognizes your voice and it will directly message your guardian the following details.

 1. Latitude
 2. Longitude